 Even today, wherever you travel in Chile, it’s almost impossible to escape that name – there are taxi companies, florists and even a football team named after him.

-Whichever side of the Andes you ski – preferably both – you won’t regret the long journey.
+So whichever side of the Andes you ski – preferably both – you won’t regret the long journey.
 The peaks are high and handsome, the lifts – for the most part – are up-to-date, the snow is usually good, and the people are a delight.
 And where else in the world, be it Alps, Rockies, Japan or Australasia, are you likely to share the mountains with the condors?